How to mount an ISO file in VirtualBox on Windows 11, 10

 Once you complete the steps, the ISO file will mount to the virtual machine.
 If this is an installation media, the setup will appear on the guest device.
 If you connect the image to a virtual machine, the disk will appear in the operating system.

-If you want to unmount the ISO file, click the “Choose a disk file” button while in the “Storage” settings and select the “Remove disk from virtual drive” option.
+To unmount the ISO file, click the “Choose a disk file” button in the “Storage” settings and select the “Remove disk from virtual drive” option.

-Mount ISO to running virtual machine on VirtualBox
+Mount the ISO to a running virtual machine on VirtualBox

-To mount an image file while the VirtualBox guest machine is running, use these steps:
+To mount an image file while the VirtualBox guest machine is running, follow these steps:

 1. Open VirtualBox.